Last updated on January 17th, 2019 at 07:27 am

 Both the AVIVA Multipay CI plan and AIA Triple Critical Cover are highly popular to meet insurance needs.
-If your adviser or someone has suggested it to you and you would like to get more advice on them, this post is for you.

 THREE key advantages of AVIVA MPCI III (launched in April2018) over AIA TCCL

-1) No waiting period between different early critical illnesses for AVIVA MPCI III but 1 year “reset button” for AIA TCCL
+Advantage 1: No waiting period between different early critical illnesses for AVIVA MPCI III but 1 year “reset button” for AIA TCCL

-2) AVIVA MyMultipay CI III pays 300% of sum assured.
+Advantage 2: AVIVA MyMultipay CI III pays 300% of sum assured.
 Useful if you are underinsured for critical illnesses.

 FREE CI COMPARISON CALCULATOR